Prof Jonathan Fieldsend

 - IEEE Transactions on Systems, Man and Cybernetics- Part B,

 - IEEE Transactions on Neural Networks and Learning Systems,

 - IEEE Transactions on Automation Science and Engineering,

 - Knowledge and Information Systems,

 - International Journal of Parallel, Emergent and Distributed Systems,

 - Computational Optimization and Applications,

 - Complex and Intelligent Systems.

 I am also on the editorial board of Complex and Intelligent Systems (Springer), and regularly review for the main conferences in my field (e.g. GECCO, IEEE CEC, EMO, PPSN, IEEE SSCI, UKCI, etc.).

-I have also reviewed grant applications for EPSRC.
+I also review grant applications for EPSRC and the Royal Society.